rafa-rod/pytrendseries/README.md

 <!-- content -->

-**detecttrend** is a Python library for detection of trends in time series like: stock prices, monthly sales, daily temperature of a city and so on.
+**pytrendseries** is a Python library for detection of trends in time series like: stock prices, monthly sales, daily temperature of a city and so on.
 The input data must be a `pandas.DataFrame` format containing two columns: date (datetime format) and observed data (float or int format).
 The first column must be named as **date** and the second one could be named as you desire.
 Follow example below:

 ```python